Home » Recipes » Lucky Charms Cupcakes with Marshmallow Buttercream Frosting

 • Remember to preheat your oven!

-• Be careful to not over-mix your cupcake batter.
+• Be careful not to over mix your cupcake batter.

 • If you’re unsure the cupcakes are baked, you can use a cake tester or tooth pick.
 If it comes clean, the cupcake is baked through!